MPhil/PhD

 You'll be supervised by a full-time member of staff, generally agreed during the preliminary discussions regarding your research with the ICCE Director.
 PhD theses are up to a maximum of 100,000 words.

 You should aim to complete and submit your PhD thesis within the time-frame specified by Goldsmiths.
-This is normally three to four years for full-time students and four to six years for part-time.
+This is normally three to four years for full-time students.

 Research training programme